je-s/ArduinoStreamCommander/README.md

 * Command: `test`
 * Arguments: `1 2 3`
 ## Defining Command-Callbacks
-As stated above, a callback for commands follows the `CommandCallbackFunction`-typedef: `typedef void (*CommandCallbackFunction)( String arguments , StreamCommander * instance )`; it has two parameters: a string of arguments, and a pointer to the instance of the StreamCommander calling the callback.
+As stated above, a callback for commands follows the `CommandCallbackFunction`-typedef:
+`typedef void (*CommandCallbackFunction)( String arguments , StreamCommander * instance )`
+It has two parameters: a string of arguments, and a pointer to the instance of the StreamCommander calling the callback.

 The latter parameter is especially there, in case multiple instances of stream commander are running (for example if we have multiple serial ports connected), in order to distinguish which instance called the callback.